October 2021 (version 7.7)¶

 GBM, performance should be much better than it was with older Debian/package versions.

 - Resolved an issue on RPi ARMv8/64-bit systems where Kodi fails to start when it was installed without a desktop.
-Many thanks to @Klola for reporting this issue on the DietPi forum.
+Many thanks to @Klola for reporting this issue.

 - On Debian Bullseye, beginning with Kodi 19,

 File Browser The default network port has been changed to

 8084to resolve a conflict with HTPC Manager.
 This only affects newFile Browser installations.
 Many thanks to @KamikazeePL for reporting this issue.